This post's overview:

 Day 3 in Turkey: Istanbul & Four Seasons Hotel

-If you haven’t been to Istanbul before and would like to learn more about this city, you can actually take this private tailor-made tour that will show you all the highlights of the city.
+If you haven’t been to Istanbul before and would like to learn more about this city, I recommend taking a city tour like this 6-hour small-group highlights tour of Istanbul.

-The location of Four Seasons Sultanahmet couldn’t have been better – it’s located 3 minutes walking from Hagia Sofia and the Blue Mosque, so it’s just perfect for exploring Istanbul.
-We went to Hagia Sofia (the queue wasn’t that big, but still, we spent about 30 minutes there), so we decided to buy the Muze card – the card that costs 25 euros per person and gives you access to the most museums in Istanbul (and you can skip the queues too).
+In the morning, we went to Hagia Sofia (the queue wasn’t that big, but still, we spent about 30 minutes there), so we decided to buy the Istanbul pass – this card usually gives you access to the most museums in Istanbul (and you can skip the queues too).

 Later, we went to the Blue Mosque, that, unluckily, was closed for visits (it was under reconstruction) and walked to the Topkapi Palace, where we stepped the queue and successfully got in!
 We also got inside the most impressive part of the Topkapi palace – the Harem with its incredible tiles.